 Mrs Angry: so many good things damn obvious in front of you why

-Chris: Not at every corner or metro stop, dude get real have
+Chris: Not at every corner or metro stop, get real have

 you been to UK

-Chris: only be sure when you know or experienced or don’t
+Chris: be sure you know or experienced, don’t JUST

 assume to know!